Francis Salvador: Fighting in the American Revolution

-Early in 1776, the British had induced their Indians allies to attack the South Carolina frontier to create a diversion in favour of British operations on the sea-coast.
+Early in 1776, the British had induced their Indian allies to attack the South Carolina frontier to create a diversion in favour of British operations on the sea-coast.
 On 1 July 1776, Indians began attacking frontier families in Ninety Six District.
 Salvador rode from his lands to the White Hall plantation of Major Andrew Williamson, 28 mi away, to raise the alarm.
 Salvador took part in the engagements that followed.
 On 31 July, Williamson captured two Loyalists.
 They led his 330-men militia into an ambush by their fellow Loyalists and Cherokee allies at the Keowee River.
 Alexander Cameron, deputy to Captain John Stuart, led the Loyalist forces.
 Salvador was shot and fell into the bushes, but was discovered and scalped by Cherokee warriors that night.
 He died from his wounds at age 29.

 Concerning his death, Colonel William Thomson wrote to William Henry Drayton, in a letter dated "Camp, two miles below Keowee[a Cherokee town], 4 August 1776, as follows: